 The lanes above Long Preston offer a wonderful selection of walks which will suit all walkers.
-This one takes you along country lanes, visits a waterfall and passes through attractive Dales countryside.
+This one takes you along country lanes, visits a waterfall and passes through stunning Dales countryside.

-Langber Lane was the main road between Skipton and Lancaster over 100 years ago but now is never used except to get to the lonely but immaculate Bookilber Barn.
-However the forestry commission have utilized 100 acres of land as part of its wonderful initiative of replanting and recreating the forests of old.
+Langber Lane was the main road between Skipton and Lancaster over 100 years ago but now leads only to the lonely outpost of Bookilber Barn.
+However the forestry commission (and others) have utilized 100 acres of land near the lane as part of a mass growth of replanting and recreating the forests of old.
 This woodland, named Hawes, is in its infancy but in 10 to 20 years I would be expecting an established eco system of birds and small animals living under the woodland mix of birch, rowan and oak trees.
-When Hawes is combined with the similarly forward thinking Long Preston Deeps programme in the floor of the Ribble it provides a great example of what can be done to protect and improve an already lovely area.
+When Hawes is combined with the similarly forward thinking Long Preston Deeps programme on the floodplain of the River Ribble it provides a great example of what can be done to protect and improve an already lovely area.

 This is the area I hold my Navigation Training courses.
 The participants have all tramped the lanes, walked the paths and crossed some pathless countryside.

 We have passed through Long Preston probably thousands of times and never stopped – apart from a couple of times at the Rohan shop.
 We recently saw your walk in the Telegraph and Argus and set out to do it yesterday – myself, husband and our 2 Border Collies.

 Wow!!
 Fantastic day.
 Brilliant sunshine, freezing cold, ice and snow on the ground on the tops.
 The views were awesome all the way round.
 We must have walked past the waterfall lots of times and never noticed it was there.
 Definitely a hidden gem and much enjoyed.
 We will definitely do it again probably over the summer to get a different perspective in different conditions.

 We are now looking for the next one to do on your website……….

 Sue and Stephen Mason, Zac and Bex